What can you expect from this article?

 Traditional learning never ventures beyond the realm of the purely academic approach.
-Project-based learning connects students to the real world.
-PBL prepares students to accept and meet challenges in the real world, mirroring what professionals do every day.
+PBL connects students to the real world and prepares them to accept and meet challenges in it, mirroring what professionals do every day.

-Because of its focus on 21st-century skills, the PBL model also enhances students’ technology abilities.
-Project-based learning helps students develop teamwork and problem-solving skills, along with the ability to communicate effectively with others.
+PBL helps students develop teamwork and problem-solving skills along with the ability to communicate effectively with others.
 The collaborative nature of projects also reinforces the social-emotional learning (SEL) programs being implemented at progressive schools around the world.

 These interpersonal aspects of PBL dovetail perfectly with the use of technology in the classroom.
 Technology-based projects are interdisciplinary, collaborative, inquiry-based, self-directed, motivating, and address the full range of student needs and learning styles.
 Additionally, digital literacies and digital citizenship objectives become ingrained in tech-based projects.